-Sign In/Out of Facilities: To maintain a safe and secure environment, all visitors are required to sign in/out at the facility's front desk and obtain a visitor's identification badge.
+Security of Facilities: To maintain a safe and secure environment, all centers utilize an access control system that limits unauthorized access.
+All visitors must be buzzed into the centers, are required to sign in/out at the facility's front desk, and obtain a visitor's identification badge.
 In addition, all visitors must be accompanied by a CYS staff.
-Parents/guardians simply dropping off or picking up their child/youth do not have to sign in.
+Parents/ guardians are issued key fobs to gain access to their center.
+Parents/guardians simply dropping off or picking up their child/youth do not have to sign in on the visitor log.
 Parents/guardians visiting the facility or a classroom greater than 15 minutes must sign in at the classroom or at the front desk.
 Sponsors and Spouses are allowed to pick up their children at any time.
 All others to include emergency contacts must have clearance from the front desk.